 Please refer to the People and Culture Committee Charter.

-The Chair of the Nominations Committee is Robert Dunn.
-Robert is an independent non-executive Director.
+The Chair of the Nominations Committee is David Marchant.
+David is an independent non-executive Director.
 The other members of the Committee are Zorana Bull and Matthew Irwin who are also independent non-executive Directors.

 The Committee meets on an as-required basis and is responsible for assisting the Port Authority Board in fulfilling its corporate governance responsibilities with regard to Board composition.